 Even more surprising, these scammers are not using automation to send their probing emails.
 Each validation email is sent manually.
 In fact, one Curious Orca actor spent 46 hours over ONE WEEK performing reconnaissance using probe emails and consolidating validated address into master target lists.
 This is a significant amount of time and looks very similar to an actual work schedule, which underscores our previous findings that these groups operate very similarly to normal, everyday businesses.

 A Week in the Life of a Curious Orca Email Validation Actor(Times are West Africa Standard Time, GMT +1)

 So what can you do to protect your company and your employees against these types of pre-attack email probes?

 One easy step is to disable email bounce messages to external senders.
 This tactic will prevent threat actors conducting bounce reconnaissance from getting a notification telling them whether an email address is valid.
 While this would make an actor think that any email address they test is valid, meaning that all target email addresses on your domain would likely make it into the final target list, it would prevent them from being alerted if a test address is invalid.
 In this case, any email they send to an illegitimate address would simply go into a black hole and they would be none the wiser.

 Another strategy is to configure your inbound email filter to look for inbound emails with no content.
-Since these emails are often used as a precursor for a follow-up attack, notifications of this nature would allow your team to alert targets to be cautious of any suspicious activity and block additional phishing emails before they reach the inbox.
+Since these emails are often used as a precursor for a follow-up attack, notifications of this nature would allow your team to alert targets to be cautious of any suspicious activity and block additional phishing emails before they reach the inbox by providing inbound visibility.